ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 This command adds a backup container that performs the daily incremental backup against the `/var/lib/mysql` directory where all of the MySQL data is stored.

-You can validate that the backup container has been created by checking the number of containers in the inventory-mysql POD:
+* You can validate that the backup container has been created by checking the number of containers in the inventory-mysql POD:

 ```bash
 kubectl get po | grep inventory-mysql
 ```

-You will see the following result:
+* You will see the following result:

 ```bash
 eduardos-mbp:refarch-cloudnative-kubernetes edu$ kubectl get po | grep inventory-mysql
 default-inventory-mysql-ibmcase-mysql-4154021736-qh5l7   2/2       Running   0          5m
 ```

-Check the logs of the backup container to ensure that the backup has completed.
+* Check the logs of the backup container to ensure that the backup has completed

 ```bash
 kubectl logs $(kubectl get po | grep inventory-mysql | awk '{print $1;}') -c inventory-backup-container
 ```

-The backup completes when you see output similar to the following:
+* The backup completes when you see output similar to the following:

 ```
 [2017-06-22 16:58:52,227] [backup : 102] [INFO] Backup done SUCCESSFULLY!!!!